QuiltServerTools/ServerSideDevDocs/docs/permissions.md

 ---

 You have now added permissions checks to your code!
+For more information, read the [usage page](https://github.com/lucko/fabric-permissions-api/blob/master/USAGE.md) on Fabric Permission API.